YOUR STORY BEGINS WITH A MILESTONE

 Important

-Situations such as weather changes or force majeure that endanger the safety of the group or individual may cause the same itinerary to change.
+Situations involving climate change or force majeure that endanger the safety of the group or an individual may cause the itinerary to vary.

 CLARIFICATION:

-If you're a single person, to book tickets in advance, you can choose to take another 6500 km tour in the area, such as the Incahuasi Volcano.
-Alternatively, you can pay for the transfer service individually or split it between two people.
+If you are traveling alone, to book tickets in advance, you can choose to do another excursion in the area (over 6500 km), such as to the Incahuasi Volcano.
+Alternatively, you can pay for the transfer service separately or split the cost between the two of you.

 What services do we include: